Electro-resonance/OpenGML/README.md

 17. Boltzmann, L (1871), Wien.
 Ber.63, 679, Vorlesungen über Gastheorie
 18. Lissajous, J. A. (1857) Mémoire sur l'étude optique des mouvements vibratoires

+### Technical Detail
+OpenGML provides two interchangeable frameworks using Kivy for 2D OpenGML and Pygame with OpenGL for 3D OpenGML.
+Both frameworks support the addition of sonification using FluidSynth and GM SoundFonts (.sf2) to create stereo panned soundscapes using atonal frequencies based on the geometry of the OpenGML structures modelled.

 ### Pre-Requisites
 Python 3.9.10